jorgenwh/genetic-snake/README.md

-# snake-ga
-neural network trained to play snake game using a genetic algorithm
+Watch as a neural network learns to play the snake game using a genetic algorithm or deep Q learning.